-- 1.respond to the local context and the form of surrounding buildings in relation to height, scale and massing, and by making use of appropriate materials and detailing; - 2. take into consideration any important landscape or topographical features and respect local landscape character; - 3. reinforce local architectural features to promote and respect local character and distinctiveness; - 4.ensure all components of the proposal, such as buildings, car parking, access routes, open space and landscaping are well related to one another to ensure a well integrated, successful and attractive development; - 5.ensure there is no adverse effect on the residential amenity of existing areas, or adjacent land uses, or result in unacceptable standards for future users and occupiers of the development; - 6. ensure the retention and enhancement of existing trees, shrubs, hedges and other wildlife habitats where possible.
-Where environmental features are lost as a result of the proposal, appropriate mitigation measures should be put into place and on-site replacement of those features will be sought; - 7. include landscaping schemes (both hard and soft) to assist the integration of new development into existing areas and ensure that development on the edge of settlements is fully integrated into its surroundings; - 8. ensure that the necessary services and infrastructure can be incorporated without causing unacceptable harm to retained features; - 9. ensure that the layout and design incorporates adequate space for waste and recycling bin storage and collection; and

-10. seek to utilise locally sourced traditional materials to help to retain and enhance the local character of existing and new buildings and their environments.
-The reinstatement of existing traditional materials will also be sought following repairs to roads, pavements, kerbs and underground services.
+- 1.respond to the local context and the form of surrounding buildings in relation to height, scale, and massing and historic street patterns and by making use of appropriate materials and detailing; - 2. take into consideration any important landscape or topographical features and respect local landscape character; - 3. reinforce local architectural features to promote and respect local character and distinctiveness: - 4.ensure all components of the proposal, such as buildings, car parking, access routes, open space and landscaping are safe and well related to one another to ensure a well integrated, successful and attractive development; - 5.ensure there is no adverse effect on the residential amenity of existing areas, or adjacent land uses, or result in unacceptable standards for future users and occupiers of the development; - 6. ensure the retention and enhancement of existing trees, shrubs, hedges and other wildlife habitats where possible.
+Where environmental features are lost as a result of the proposal, appropriate mitigation measures should be put into place and on-site replacement of those features will be sought; - 7. include landscaping schemes (both hard and soft) to assist the integration of new development into existing areas and ensure that development on the edge of settlements is fully integrated into its surroundings; - 8. ensure that the necessary services and infrastructure can be incorporated without causing unacceptable harm to retained features, or cause visual cluttering; - 9. ensure that the layout and design incorporates adequate space for waste and recycling bin storage and collection; and - 10. seek to utilise locally sourced traditional materials to help to which retain and enhance the local character of existing and new buildings and their environments.
+The reinstatement of existing traditional materials will also be sought, in consultation with the Local Highways Authority, following repairs to roads, pavements, kerbs and underground services.